equipter/ClassicConverter/README.md

 # ClassicConverter
 Classic Converter is a python script that converts Mifare Classic binary files into [FlipperZero's](https://flipperzero.one/) custom .nfc format.

+Worth noting, ClassicConverter also handles all of the below for the file header:
+- UID
+- SAK
+- ATQA
+- Storage Size

 **Works for 4-Byte UIDs and 7-Byte UIDs just make sure youre using the correct script when converting :)**